Transforma logo

 Key market developments in Security Tracking Application Group

-This section first explains how providing real-time situational awareness and improving response time can help soldiers in war zones and during training periods (for instance, they can reduce material loss and limit damage to civilians) and then talks about the multiple forms of soldier monitoring devices along with their benefits.
+This section first explains how providing real-time situational awareness and improving response time can help soldiers in war zones and during training periods (like reducing material loss and limiting damage to civilians) and then, it talks about the multiple forms of soldier monitoring devices along with their benefits.
 For example, monitoring devices can work as wristbands, or they can be worn around the neck or on footwear, and they help military departments monitor soldiers’ vitals and track their movement.

 Military spending and the falling number of military personnel

-This subsection talks about the ongoing trend of various governments investing trillions of dollars in national security (further exacerbated by factors like the ongoing war between Russia and Ukraine) and lists some European countries which plan to increase their defence expenditure.
-For instance, in February 2022, Germany allocated an additional USD107.5 billion to modernise the country’s military.
+This subsection talks about the ongoing trend of various governments investing trillions of dollars in national security (further exacerbated by factors like the ongoing war in Ukraine and Gaza) and lists some European countries which plan to increase their defence expenditure.
+For instance, the UK’s defence expenditure accounted for 2.3% of its GDP in 2024 and the government plans to spend around GBP56.9 billion (USD76.3 billion) in 2024/25 and GBP59.8 billion (USD80.2 billion) in 2025/26.

-It also claims that although military expenditure is increasing in absolute terms, in terms of percentage of GDP it is falling at a global level and adds that the reducing personnel strength of various militaries around the world is also noticeable, owing to factors like high cost of soldier recruitment.
+It also claims that although military expenditure is increasing in absolute terms, in terms of percentage of GDP, it is falling at a global level and adds that the reducing personnel strength of various militaries around the world is also noticeable, owing to factors like high cost of soldier recruitment, which, in turn, justifies investments in technological solutions to support soldiers.

 Limited manufacturers and vetting of devices will limit the growth of the market